George Massey Tunnel: Earlier proposals

 Winter ice floes and spring flooding, which made ferry navigation hazardous, prompted the demand for a bridge.
 In 1927, the BC legislature authorized the Fraser River Bridge Company to build a toll bridge linking Ladner to Lulu Island.
 In 1931, despite opposition that wanted the crossing located at New Westminster, the province fixed the site of the proposed crossing at or near Deas Island.
 The Municipality of Richmond, engaging the Ladner Bridge Company, submitted to government plans for the $2,600,000 toll bridge.
 That year, the federal government authorized construction of connecting highways, financing was in place, and preliminary construction work commenced.
 Ongoing opposition from the New Westminster municipality, and a change in the provincial government in 1933, changed the proposed location in 1934 to become the Pattullo Bridge at New Westminster.

 Configuration

 The tunnel is a single tube that is subdivided with a concrete wall, each side containing two traffic lanes.
 The typical traffic flow has two northbound lanes in the east tube and two southbound lanes in the west tube.
-On January 28, 1981, a counterflow system was introduced to meet increasing traffic demand in the tunnel.
+On January 28, 1981, a reversible lane system was introduced to meet increasing traffic demand in the tunnel.
 A bus lane was also added to the approaches a few months earlier as part of the $2.5 million program.

 At peak rush traffic periods, a reversible lane system is used, with a series of swing gates deployed that direct traffic in one direction to a single lane, while increasing the other direction to three lanes.
 Morning rush has three lanes northbound (inbound to Vancouver) and evening rush has three southbound lanes (outbound from Vancouver).